russhwolf/multiplatform-settings/README.md

 ## Project Structure
 The library logic lives in the module `multiplatform-settings` and its `common`, `android`, and `ios` submodules.
 The common module holds `expect` declarations for the `Settings` class, which can persist values of the `Int`, `Long`, `String`, `Float`, `Double`, and `Boolean` types.
 It also holds property delegate wrappers and other operator functions for cleaner syntax and usage.
 The android and ios modules then hold `actual` declarations, delegating to `SharedPreferences` or `NSUserDefaults`.

 Some simple unit tests are defined which can be run via `./gradlew test`.
-There is some platform-specific code here to handle mocking out the actual platform persistence and instead using an in-memory `Map`.
+These use Robolectric on Android to mock out the platform-specific behavior, and use the `macos` target to run the native tests.

 There is also a sample project to demonstrate usage, which is configured as a separate IDEA/gradle project in the `sample` directory.
 It includes a `shared` module with `common`, `android`, and `ios` submodules, to demo a shared logic layer consuming the library.
 It also includes an `app-android` module which consumes `shared:android` and defines an Android UI, as well as an Xcode project in the `app-ios` directory which consumes the framework exported from `shared:ios` and holds an iOS UI.